NCIS season 23

-The twenty-third season of NCIS was announced on February 20, 2025 by CBS and premiered on October 14, 2025.
-This is the fourth season (along with seasons 18, 21 and 22) to not premiere in the usual September.
-This season will also include the 500th episode of the series.
+The twenty-third season of NCIS was announced on February 20, 2025 by CBS.
+It premiered on October 14, 2025, it concluded on May 12, 2026, and contained 20 episodes.
+On January 22, 2026, the series was renewed for a 24th season.
+This season also includes the series' 500th episode.

+This is the final season to feature Rocky Carroll as series regular, as well as the third season to not feature Joe Spano as Tobias Fornell.

 Premise

 NCIS revolves around a fictional team of special agents from the Naval Criminal Investigative Service, which conducts criminal investigations involving the United States Navy and Marine Corps.
 Based at the Washington Navy Yard in Washington, D.C., the NCIS team is led by Supervisory Special Agent Alden Parker, an ex-FBI Special Agent and a skilled investigator.